 |FOR IMMEDIATE RELEASE||BJA||THURSDAY, OCTOBER 23, 1997||202/307-0703|

-WASHINGTON, D.C. -- Colorado was awarded $361,317 today under the Justice Department's Local Law Enforcement Block Grants Program.
-These funds will be used by the state to reduce crime and improve public safety in local jurisdictions.
+WASHINGTON, D.C. -- American Samoa was awarded $377,820 today under the Justice Department's Local Law Enforcement Block Grants Program.
+These funds will be used by American Samoa to reduce crime and improve public safety in local jurisdictions.

 The Local Law Enforcement Block Grants Program, now in its second year, is administered by the Bureau of Justice Assistance (BJA), the Justice Department agency that supports implementation of comprehensive criminal justice strategies developed by each state and territory.
 BJA also supports state and local efforts through testing innovative approaches in preventing and controlling crime.